InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     make data

+Now we should be able to run the demo notebook from the [/demo](/demo) folder.
 The raw SafeGraph data cannot be downloaded automatically and has to be requested through <a href = "https://www.safegraph.com/covid-19-data-consortium">SafeGraph COVID data consortium</a>.
-The CBG-level mobility data should be placed in data/raw.
+The CBG-level mobility data should be placed in `data/raw`.

-Finally, we should be able to run notebooks from the [/notebooks](/notebooks) folder.
-Dennis, please use the <a href = "https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior/blob/master/notebooks/Supplement_PCA_explained_variance.ipynb">PCA Explained Variance notebook</a> for now to test the code.
-If it works, that would mean that the local package was installed correctly and that the data was downloaded and saved correctly.
-Other notebooks are in the process of being cleaned up and are coming very soon!

-Project Organization (draft)
+Project Organization
 ------------

     ├── LICENSE